We’re often wishing for more time, increased focus, and a greater sense of balance and flow in our lives.

 Despite this desire, many people are living life without a plan.
 We are not given a roadmap or instruction manual for life, so many of us simply make it up as we go along!

 Here at Day Designer, we believe that everyone can live an intentional, productive, and beautiful life.
-We believe that big dreams are more manageable than you think.
+Big dreams are more manageable than you think.
 Small steps, accumulated over time, turn into big leaps.

-We hope to inspire you to live more intentionally though the use of this simple formula: Yearly Goals + Monthly Actions + Weekly Routines + Daily Habits = Well-Designed Life.
+We hope to inspire you to live more intentionally through a simple formula: Yearly Goals + Monthly Actions + Weekly Routines + Daily Habits = Well-Designed Life.

 Some of our planner friends do this on Friday afternoon, many on Sunday, and others first thing on Monday mornings.
 Commit to a time, think about how long you’ll need, and adjust as you go.